andlab-um/lab-website/_pages/position.md

 ### Graduate Student

-We are recruiting 2nd batch PhD students in fall 2024.
+We are recruiting PhD students in 2026.

 ### Research Assistant